ChrisyzD/ChrisyzD.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

 Hello!
-I'm **Yizhe Dai**, a dual-degree student from the prestigious **Shanghai Jiao Tong University - University of Michigan Joint Institute**.
-My academic journey represents a unique blend of engineering disciplines, transitioning from electrical and computer engineering to industrial and operations research.
+I'm **Yizhe Dai(Chris)**, a dual-degree student from **Shanghai Jiao Tong University - University of Michigan Joint Institute**.
+My academic journey represents a unique blend of engineering disciplines, transitioning from electrical and computer engineering(ECE) to industrial and operational engineering(IOE).

 ## Educational Background
 🎓 **Dual Bachelor's Degree**
-- **Electrical and Computer Engineering** - Shanghai Jiao Tong University (2021–2023)
+- **Electrical and Computer Engineering** - Shanghai Jiao Tong University (2022.8–2024.8)
-- **Industrial and Operations Engineering** - University of Michigan (2023–2025)
+- **Industrial and Operations Engineering** - University of Michigan (2024.8–2026.5)

 My educational experience spans two continents and combines the rigorous engineering foundation from SJTU with the innovative operations research methodologies from U-M, providing me with a comprehensive understanding of both technical systems and optimization principles.